luismiguelcasadodiaz/splunk/12_scheduling_reports.md

 - one email with `once` the action will be fired once within the scheduled time we have selected.
 - Five emails with  `For each result` as it will be fired  every time conditions are met.

-We can make this setting more granular usin the Throllle checkbox
+We can make this setting more granular using the Throttle checkbox. it [behaves differently](https://docs.splunk.com/Documentation/Splunk/9.1.0/Alert/ThrottleAlerts) depending on the `Alert Tipe`and the `Triggering option`
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/56587410-c5e0-409c-b01a-e0cef588ac18)